rsvp/fecon235/README.md

 (Note that GitHub can render IPython notebooks directly in the browser, however, they will not be executable.)

+Some basic commands,
-Our [intro page] illustrates some basic commands; e.g. getfred() and plotfred() will do a lot of the heavy lifting to get you started immediately.
+e.g. getfred() and plotfred(), will do a lot of the heavy lifting to get you started immediately.
+Our [wiki] should be gradually adding tutorials and FAQs for any clarifications.
+Ask your questions on Twitter by adding the hashtag #fecon235.

 ### Useful modules ###